Electronics based Assistive Technology

 Devices for hearing impairments

-- Hearing aids: Designed to be worn in-the-ear or in-the-canal or behind-the-ear, hearing aids amplify sounds so that a person with hearing loss can listen, communicate, and participate more fully in daily activities.
+- Hearing aids: Designed to be worn in-the-ear or in-the-canal or behind-the-ear, hearing aids are Assistive Technology devices that amplify sounds so that a person with hearing loss can listen, communicate, and participate more fully in daily activities.

 Augmentative and alternative communication (AAC)